-We have reviewed the accompanying consolidated balance sheets of Kee Song Bio-Technology Holdings Limited (the "Company") and its subsidiaries as of June 30, 2020, the related consolidated statements of comprehensive income form April 1 to June 30, 2020 and January 1 to June 30, 2020 and consolidated statements of changes in equity and cash flow for the six-month periods ended June 30, 2020, and the related consolidated statements of comprehensive income for the three-month and six-month periods ended June 30, 2020 and consolidated statements of changes in equity and cash flow for the six-month periods ended June 30, 2020, and noteds to the consolidated financial statements, including the summary of significant accounting policies (together "the consolidated financial statements").
-Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34, "Interim Financial Reporting" as endorsed and became effective by Financial Supervisory Commission of the Republic of China.
+We have reviewed the accompanying consolidated balance sheets of Kee Song Bio-Technology Holdings Limited (the "Company") and its subsidiaries as of September 30, 2020, the related consolidated statements of comprehensive income for the three-month and nine-month periods ended September 30, 2020, consolidated statements of changes in equity and cash flows for the nine-month periods ended September 30, 2020, and notes to the consolidated financial statements, including the summary of significant accounting policies (together "the consolidated financial statements").
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34, "Interim Financial Reporting" as endorsed and became effective by Financial Supervisory Commission of the Republic of China.
 Our responsibility is to express a conclusion on these consolidated financial statements based on our reviews.